zepam/zepam/README.md

 - 👋 Hi, I’m Jenny Wilson (@zepam)
-- 👀 I’m interested in software engineering with arts organizations and other non-profits.
+- 👀 I’m interested in software design and engineering with arts organizations and other non-profits.
 I also love the weirdness of the english language.
 - 🌱 I just completed the Graduate Certificate in Software Design and Development at the University of Washington.
 - 📫 https://www.linkedin.com/in/jenwils/